107: No Such Thing As Gorillas On The Beach

 But scientists left certain worms on their own and they then came back later and they found, oh, they've got a lot of sperm in their head.

+But how did it get there?
 And these worms had sort of injected themselves because they can sort of fertilize themselves

 using sort of both

+bits of genitalia.
 And yeah, and they hatched and they had hatchlings.

 They call that selfing.
+Do they?
+No.

 Do they have selfing sticks?

-There is a ground louse that reproduces by slapping one giant sperm onto a female's back.
+There is a groundlouse that reproduces by slapping one giant sperm onto a female's back.

-And its Latin name is Zorotypus impolitis.
+And its Latin name is Zerotypus impolitis.

 You know, larger animals tend to have smaller sperm.

-The way the I think the study was done on this really recently to try and work out why.
+I think a study was done on this really recently to try and work out why.
+And it's quite interesting.

-So fruit fly sperm is the largest sperm in nature, I think.
+So fruit fly sperm is the largest sperm in nature I think.
+Elephant sperm are very small.

-Elephant sperm are very small, so I think a fruit fly sperm is about a thousand times bigger than an elephant sperm off the top of my head, something like that.
+So I think a fruit fly sperm is about a thousand times bigger than an elephant sperm off the top of my head, something like that.

 And it's because if you're a bigger animal, then the sperm have further to swim.